 How Can I Keep My Family Safe if My Child Has Symptoms?

-Try to have one person only care for the sick child so others
+- Try to have one person only care for the sick child so others are not exposed.

 How Do Doctors Test People for Coronavirus (COVID-19)?